Snake Safety Training in Texas

 Additional Topics

-• Research – trapping in removal, measurements, tubing, probing, transmitters, PIT tags, and snakebite emergency planning
+• Research – trapping and removal, measurements, tubing, probing, transmitters, PIT tags, and snakebite emergency planning

 • Construction – hazard recognition, OSHA compliance, snake safety awareness